mtomin/relictoolkit/README.md

 ![tutorial](examples/tutorial_plot.png)

-It can be observed that residues Lys3 and Glu99 contribute most to the interactions between the first and the second half of the peptide.
+It can be observed that residues Glu3 and Lys9 contribute most to the interactions between the first and the second half of the peptide.
+Those interactions are beginning to form at around 1.9 ns, while at that time residues 2 and 4 formed destabilizing interactions, mostly with Lys9

 ## License
 RELIC is distributed under the [CC-BY](https://creativecommons.org/licenses/by/4.0/) license.